hyprland-community/hyprland-rs/README.md

 ## Disclaimer
-If something doesn't work, doesn't matter what, make sure you are on the latest commit of Hyprland before making an issue!
+If something doesn't work, doesn't matter what, make sure you are on the latest version (or commit) of Hyprland before making an issue!

 ## Getting started!